 Definition of Abyssinian in English:

-Of or relating to Abyssinia or its people.
+Relating to Abyssinia or its people.

 - The myth also is rich with the flavor of Abyssinian culture: the sending of pleasing gifts to beg an invitation, Solomon's craftiness, and Menelik's transferring the power of the Ark to his own land.